 Similarly, shopping for online mattress brands has several notable advantages, such as:

 The other notable downside to buying a mattress from one of these online brands is that the onus is usually on you to remove the bed from its box and set it up.
-For most people, this is fairly convenient actually, but if you have back issues or you’re more petite, this might not be the best idea.
-With an in-store purchase, the delivery folks usually setup the bed for you.
-There are a few online beds, such as the New Purple Mattresses that come with White Glove Delivery, which is where the delivery company will setup the bed for you (and sometimes also remove your old one).
+For most people, this is fairly convenient actually, but if you have back issues or limited mobility, this might not be the best idea.
+With an in-store purchase, the delivery folks usually set up the bed for you.
+There are a few online beds, such as the New Purple Mattresses, that come with white glove delivery, which means the delivery company will set up the bed for you (and sometimes remove your old mattress, as well).

 Mattress Shopping Tip #2: Wait for the Holidays!

-The Mattress industry follows normal seasonal trends.
-Therefore, major holidays such as 4th of July and Black Friday are huge for buying a new mattress.
+Like many other companies and industries, the mattress industry follows normal seasonal trends.
+Therefore, major holidays and big sale days, such as Memorial Day and Black Friday, are huge for buying a new mattress.
 If you can hold out until the next major holiday, you almost certainly will be getting a better deal, regardless of whether you purchase in-store or online.
 During the major holidays, brands and retailers will be offering deeper discounts, more coupon codes, and bigger bundles.
 Check here for today's best mattress deals and coupons from dozens of brands.

-Here’s just a few examples of deals that we saw this past Presidents’ Day.
-GhostBed went $100 off with two free pillows.
-Normally their discount is around $50 - $100 off.
+Here are just a few examples of deals that we saw this past Presidents’ Day: GhostBed went $100 off with two free pillows.
+Normally their discount is around $50-$100 off.
 Helix Sleep offered $100 off when their normal coupon is around $50 off.
 RC Willey had a bundle that included a frame and dresser for under $500.

 Having said all of that, certain brands don’t participate much in the discount frenzy during holidays.
 Purple Mattress, for example, typically does not offer coupon codes or proper discounts, but will occasionally bundle in a pillow or sheet set.
 That’s about it.
 Saatva almost never offers a discount of any sort.
 The price is what it is.
-We joke internally here at the Slumber Yard that Saatva would rather burn a mattress than offer a discount on it.
-That of course is not true, but sometimes it feels that way.
+We joke here at the Slumber Yard that Saatva would rather burn a mattress than offer a discount on it.
+That, of course, is probably not true, but sometimes it feels that way.

 Mattress Shopping Tip #3: